apache/spark/docs/sql-ref-syntax-qry-window.md

 ### Description

-Similarly to aggregate functions, window functions operate on a group of rows.
-However, unlike aggregate functions, window functions perform aggregation without reducing, calculating an aggregated value for each row in the specified window.
+Window functions operate on a group of rows, referred to as a window, and calculate an aggregated value for each row based on the specified window.
 Window functions are useful for processing tasks such as calculating a moving average, computing a cumulative, or accessing the value of rows given the relative position of the current row.
 Spark SQL supports three types of window functions:

   * Ranking Functions
   * Analytic Functions